BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Monica1204-hub/README.md

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 Product Overview: A brief description of what the product is and its main purpose.Key Features: Highlight essential features or functionalities.Usage: Basic instructions on how to use the product or where to find more details.Target Audience: Specify who the product is for or what problem it solves.Quick Start: Provide a simple setup or installation guide, if applicable.
 ## 12. How can you succinctly convey the purpose and key features of a product?
+Purpose: Start with a one-sentence summary that describes the product’s main function or problem it solves.Key Features: List 3-5 primary features or benefits in bullet points.Value Proposition: Include a brief statement on how the product stands out or adds value.